richecr/richecr/README.md

 # 💫 About Me:
-📚 I am a graduate of the Computer Science course at UFCG.<br>🔭 I'm currently working as a Software Engineer at OLX Brazil<br>🌱 I like to study everything that involves programming, mainly web development, functional programming, software engineering and machine learning.
+🔭 I'm currently working as a Software Engineer at OLX Brazil<br>📚 I am a graduate of the Computer Science course at UFCG.<br>🌱 I like to study everything that involves programming, mainly web development, functional programming, software engineering and machine learning.

 ## 🌐 Socials: